-Kathy Cannon is a partner in the firm’s Washington, D.C. office and chair of the International Trade and Customs practice group.
+Kathy Cannon is managing partner of the firm’s Washington, D.C. office and former chair of the International Trade and Customs practice group.
 With more than 30 years of experience in international trade law, Ms. Cannon focuses her practice on assisting domestic industries that are experiencing injury due to unfairly traded imports, primarily through the use of antidumping and countervailing duty laws.

 Ms. Cannon has been involved in a wide range of trade matters and specializes in the injury phase of trade remedy actions before the U.S. International Trade Commission.
 She regularly appears before the U.S. Department of Commerce and the U.S. Trade Representative and has participated in numerous oral arguments before the U.S. Court of International Trade and the U.S. Court of Appeals for the Federal Circuit.